bigbrett/wolfBoot/IDE/AURIX/README.md

 Output image(s) successfully created.
 ```

-### Load and run the wolfBoot demo

-1. Load wolfBoot and the firmware application images to the tc3xx device using Trace32 and a Lauterbach probe
+### Connect the Lauterbach to the TC375 Device in TRACE32

 1. Ensure the Lauterbach probe is connected to the debug port of the tc375 LiteKit
 2. Open Trace32 Power View for Tricore
 3. Open the SYStem menu and click "DETECT" to detect the tc375 device.
 Click "CONTINUE" in the pop-up window, and then choose "Set TC375xx" when the device is detected

+### Update the start address in UCBs using TRACE32

+The default Boot Mode Header (BMHD) start address on a new TC375 `0xA0000000` but the wolfBoot application has a start address of `0xA00A0000`.
+We must therefore update the BMHD UCBs with the correct entry point such that it can boot wolfBoot out of reset.

+1. Select the TC37x dropdown menu and click UCBs
+2. Expand `BMHD0_COPY`
+3. Click "Edit"
+4. Set the `STAD` to `0xA00A0000`
+5. Click "Update" to recompute the CRC
+6. Click "Check" to verify the new CRC
+7. Click "Write" to update the UCB in flash
+8. Perform the same operations (2-7) on the `BMHD0_ORIG` UCB

+The device is now configured to boot from `0xA00A0000` out of reset.

+### Load and run the wolfBoot demo in TRACE32

+We can now load wolfBoot and the firmware application images to the tc3xx device using Trace32 and a Lauterbach probe

-    4. Click "File" -> "ChangeDir and Run Script" and choose the `wolfBoot/tools/scripts/tc3xx/wolfBoot-loadAll-$BUILD.cmm` script, where $BUILD should be either "debug" or "release" depending on your build type in (4) and (6).
+1. Click "File" -> "ChangeDir and Run Script" and choose the `wolfBoot/tools/scripts/tc3xx/wolfBoot-loadAll-$BUILD.cmm` script, where $BUILD should be either "debug" or "release" depending on your build type in (4) and (6).

 wolfBoot and the demo applications are now loaded into flash, and core0 will be halted at the wolfBoot entry point (`core0_main()`).